tasmi/tasmi.github.io/_pages/about.md

 **Software**

 I aim to make all of my publication software open-source (see [here](https://tasmi.github.io/publications/)), and maintain some useful code snippets on [github](https://github.com/tasmi).
 In particular I maintain a constantly updated set of codes for Google Earth Engine, which I use extensively in my research and teaching.
+I also publish work on low-cost environmental sensors on github: [https://github.com/UP-RS-ESP/LowCostSensors](https://github.com/UP-RS-ESP/LowCostSensors)